 Kailua’s Farmers Market is a great way to take in locally made products, produce, crafts, and to just enjoy the foods being offered.
 The Farmer’s Market hosts many islanders stands, and there are so many choices, from savory to sweet, to enjoy with your family.

 You will be supporting these local businesses while taking in the flavors and styles offered by those in the community.
 Check out all the best Oahu farmers markets HERE.

 Hoomaluhia Botanical Garden

-Not only is this a botanical garden but it offers many other activities like camping, fishing, and painting.
+Not only is this a botanical garden, but it offers many other activities like camping, fishing, and painting.
 There is something for everyone at this location because it is set up more like a park.

 You can sign up for various craft classes and even print a bird checklist if you are interested in bird watching for the native species in the area.

-Kailua, Oahu Offers So Many Fun Things To Do!
+Kailua, Oahu, Offers So Many Fun Things To Do!

 Kailua, Oahu may not be one of the bigger tourist destinations in Hawaii, but it still gives visitors an unforgettable trip!
 There are so many different activities to participate in.
 And you can appreciate the beauty and serenity of the sights a little more in the calmer area.

-So, if you want to go on a chocolate tour with your family, kayak on crystal clear waters, or even just have a nice relaxing beach day, there’s an activity for every mood and member of your family in his Oahu town!
+So, if you want to go on a chocolate tour with your family, kayak on crystal clear waters, or even just have a nice relaxing beach day, there’s an activity for every mood and member of your family in this Oahu town!